-The judge took into consideration her remorse and lack of criminal history and decided not to impose the maximum sentence of 30 years.
+The judge considered her remorse and lack of criminal history and decided not to impose the maximum sentence of 30 years.
 He ordered a permanent license revocation as well.

 According to the Florida Highway Patrol, a toxicology report showed that Mendoza had a blood-alcohol level of .15 percent, nearly twice the legal limit of .08 percent, and traces of marijuana in her system when her car slammed into the car.

-Shortly after, while still grieving, her family created Marisa’s Way to make sure their lost lives led to greater highway safety.
-Marisa’s way, a a 501(c)(3) nonprofit focuses on creating more entrance ramp awareness, along with physical devices to alert wrong way drivers and has also provided local students with scholarships for creating ideas that can help save lives.
+Shortly after, while still grieving, her family created Marisa’s Way to make sure their lost lives helped improve highway safety.
+Marisa’s way, a 501(c)(3) nonprofit, focuses on creating more entrance ramp awareness, along with physical devices to alert wrong-way drivers and has also provided local students with scholarships for creating ideas that can help save lives.

 - Editor of Talk Media and writer for Coral Springs Talk.
 CST was created in 2012 to provide News, Views, and Entertainment for the residents of Coral Springs and the rest of South Florida.

 - Crime & Safety2022.05.192 Coral Springs-Parkland First Responders Named Paramedics of the Year

 - News2022.05.192nd Annual King of Coral Springs Chess Tournament Held May 21